weaviate/weaviate-io/developers/weaviate/model-providers/cohere/embeddings.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import FilteredTextBlock from '@site/src/components/Documentation/FilteredTextBlock';
-import PyCode from '!!raw-loader!../_includes/collection_config_vectorizer.py';
+import PyCode from '!!raw-loader!../_includes/provider.collection.config.vectorizer.py';
-import PyCodeV3 from '!!raw-loader!/_includes/code/howto/manage-data.collections-v3.py';
-import TSCode from '!!raw-loader!/_includes/code/howto/manage-data.collections.ts';
+import TSCode from '!!raw-loader!../_includes/provider.collection.config.vectorizer.ts';
-import TSCodeLegacy from '!!raw-loader!/_includes/code/howto/manage-data.collections-v2.ts';

 # Cohere Embeddings with Weaviate

-Weaviate integrates with Cohere's embeddings API to provide convenient access to their models for Weaviate users.
+Weaviate integrates with Cohere's APIs to provide convenient access to their models from within Weaviate.

 See the [Cohere integrations page](./index.md#requirements) for a list of requirements to use Cohere with Weaviate.